 - Advantages : - Reduced costs and risks as less software is developed from scratch. - Faster delivery and deployment of systems are possible. - Disadvantages : - Requirements compromises are inevitable, so system may not meet real needs of users. - Loss of control over evolution of reused system elements

 Process Activities

 Process Activities

-- The four basic process activities of specification, development, validation and evolution are organized differently in different development processes. - For example, in the waterfall model, they are organized in sequence, whereas in incremental development they are interleaved.
+• The four basic process activities of specification, development, validation and evolution are organized differently in different development processes.